 4) Always Use A Fresh Razor

-By using a light hand and a fresh blade, you reduce the risk of any possible mishaps while shaving against the grain.
-When shaving, you want to make sure that your razor glides across your skin without tugging on it.
+Using a light hand and a fresh blade reduces the risk of any possible mishaps while shaving against the grain.
+You want to ensure your razor glides across your skin without tugging on it when shaving.
 This will help reduce the chance of getting razor bumps and increase the comfort level of your shave.

 Remember, a fresh blade always works best when shaving.

 Just like you would take the proper steps to prep your skin for shaving, you want to make sure your skin can handle the aftereffects.
 Applying a pre-shave balm or aftershave lotion every time you finish your shave is the best way to restore the skin’s natural moisture levels.
 This can help reduce inflammation, irritation, and razor bumps.